Kivuliar/Aliucord-stuffs/README.md

-# Aliucord-themes
+# Aliucord and vendetta themes
-My own themes for Aliucord (themer) to throw somewhere
+My themes to put somewhere